I’m a King Bee

 Jim Smith worked at the record store in the new Randhurst Shopping Center.
 The employees often got comp tickets to concerts as part of the promotional materials for new artists with records to push.
 One day Jim asked me if I wanted to see a new rock band from England appearing in Chicago on their first visit to America.
 Even though I was a folkie, I agreed to go with him to see The Beatles.

 Towards the end of the concert, we decided to slip out early to beat the crowds.
 As we made our way toward the exits nearest the parking lot, we were suddenly swept back by security guards just as we were about to go out the door ahead.
 I looked back to see John, Paul, George and Ringo running as fast as they could toward us with a breaking wave of young girls pursuing them as they dashed through the doorway just inches away.
-The Beatles jumped into a waiting limo just outside the doors and exited right out the opposite side door, getting into a second limo waiting beside the first.
-The decoy limo was quickly surrounded by the pursuing girls who thought the band members were inside, while The Beatles sped safely away in the second vehicle.
+The Beatles jumped into a waiting limo just outside the doors, slid across the rear seat, and then exited right out of the opposite side door, getting into a second limo which was waiting beside the first.
+As it slipped away, the empty decoy limo was quickly surrounded by the pursuing girls who thought the band members were inside, while The Beatles sped safely away.

 They were entertaining and fun, but it was another British band that would transform me from a “folkie” back to a true lover of rock ‘n roll.
 I can still remember the day Jim showed me a copy of the first album by the Rolling Stones.
 I shelled out the cash when he played, “I’m a King Bee.”